chipolux/autoqt/README.md

 # autoqt
 [![PyPI](https://badge.fury.io/py/autoqt.svg)](https://badge.fury.io/py/autoqt)

-A simple single file module that makes setting up basic pyqtProperties a little bit nicer without restricting you.
+A simple single file module that makes setting up basic Qt properties a little bit nicer without restricting you.

-This is mostly useful if you have QObjects with many readonly properties and a few special setters or state modifying slots.
+This is very useful if you have QObjects with many readonly properties and a few special setters or state modifying slots.

 Example: